 Divorce usually affects the social and economic lives of many American residents in different ways.
 For those who are just settling down in the country and are in the process of obtaining their permanent resident status, divorce can be particularly problematic.
 So, if you divorce your spouse before your green card interview, how will that affect your status?
 In this post, we’ll discuss the process of continuing with your green card acquisition after a divorce.

 The marriage-based green card interview can happen in several of the stages of your residency in the U.S. This includes processing your conditional green card and removing conditions on your temporary resident status.
-You should be prepared to deal with an interview at any time during this process.
+You should be prepared to give your best at an immigration interview at any time during this process.